Sebastian Fries, PhD, President & CEO

 Nanette Francia Cotter is a human resources/ organizational development executive with over 18 years of comprehensive experience including recruitment and retention, conflict resolution, change management, labor relations and benefits administration.
 Prior to coming on board as part-time Human Resources Manager, Nanette was Deputy Director of the New York Civil Liberties Union for nine years, working closely with the Executive Director on all organizational development and management issues.
 Prior to that, she was Director of Administration & Personnel for three years at the Food Bank for New York City.
 Before this, over a period of six years, Nanette held a number of positions at Open Society Institute/ Soros Foundations, including Deputy Director of the Central Eurasia Project.
 She was also a founding board member of the Common Language Project (now the Seattle Globalist), whose mission is to elevate diverse voices through media.
 She was part of the pioneer group of the United States Peace Corps in Kazakhstan, working as an ESL teacher.
 Nanette attended the MPA program at Columbia University/School of International & Public Affairs (SIPA) and received her BA from Rutgers University with a major in Political Science and a double-minor in Spanish and Philosophy.

-In this role, Anthony Gordon leads the devoted team of House Managers and Front Desk attendants who welcome residents home each day.
+In this role, Anthony Gordon leads a devoted team of Front Desk attendants who welcome residents home each day and House Managers who ensure residents receive a safe and secure experience of I-House life.
 The International House Department of Public Safety exists to support the goals of the International House, promoting its core values–Respect, Empathy and Moral Courage–while fostering a safe and secure environment in which members of the I-House community can learn, work and live together.
+Anthony joined I-House in 2000.
 International House continues to be extremely proud of its safety record.

 Vincent Melito, Group Director of Facilities & Site Operations